inspirai/wilderness-scavenger/inspirai_fps/README.md

 Users can change the game configuration by using the following methods and the new game configuration will be applied to the next game when calling `Game.new_episode()`.

-- `Game.get_game_config`: get all game configuration parameters as a dictionary
+- `Game.set_game_config`: set the game configuration with a file path
 - `Game.set_episode_timeout`: set the episode timeout in seconds
 - `Game.set_map_id`: set the map id
 - `Game.set_game_mode`: set the game mode